quasi-coherent/limavm.nix/README.md

 `aarch64-linux` or `x86_64-linux`.

 This is a pre-built Lima disk image that a minimal nixOS VM can boot from.
 It's available from the `limavm-nix` public cache hosted on cachix.
-For a darwin host you have to use this cache to avoid having to build the image in cases where you're not specifying a URL or local qcow2 path for the base image, which would otherwise require extra setup.
+This way you can avoid having to build the disk image on a darwin host, which would otherwise require additional setup.

 Each of the modules have different uses and requirements for different host systems.